Gabriel Camargo Salamanca: Life

 Salamanca was born in Tunja, Boyacá, Colombia, and he married Leonor Serrano (born 1 May 1936), a marriage from which three children were born (Gabriel, Catherine and Caesar Alexander).
 Gabriel Camargo was known through the company Incubacol and for more than 20 years as a leader of the football professional Colombian.

 Salamanca died of cancer in Bogotá on 21 November 2022, at the age of 80.

 Political life

-Among the public positions he has held are: senator of the Republic of Colombia, deputy of the Departmental Assembly of Cundinamarca between 1994 to 1998, and councilor of Fusagasuga.
+Among the public positions he has held are: senator of the Republic of Colombia, deputy of the Departmental Assembly of Cundinamarca between 1994 and 1998, and councilor of Fusagasuga.

 For the parliamentary elections of 1998, he joined the Partido Somos Colombia, with which he campaigned to obtain the position of senator of the Republic for the period 1998 to 2002, winning the elections with 39,146 votes where the majority of votes in his favor were obtained in Cundinamarca, Tolima and Boyacá, serving in the Third Commission of the Senate, this as Holder of the Seat.